Quansight-Labs/ndindex/docs/multiaxis-indices.md

 (2, 4)
 ```

-Thus, when it comes to indexing, all axes matter, even "trivial" axes.
+Thus, when it comes to indexing, all axes, even "trivial" axes, matter.
 It's
-often a good idea to maintain the same number of dimensions in an array
+sometimes a good idea to maintain the same number of dimensions in an array
 throughout a computation, even if one of them sometimes has size 1, simply
 because it means that you can index the array uniformly.